Zwemvest/QuestForTheFrozenFlame/docs/Backstory/Notions/Races/Elf.md

 Elves combine otherworldly grace, sharp intellect, and mysterious charm in a way that is practically magnetic to members of other ancestries.
 They are often voraciously intellectual, though their studies delve into a level of detail that most shorter-lived peoples find excessive or inefficient.
 Valuing kindness and beauty, elves ever strive to improve their manners, appearance, and culture.

 Elves are often rather private people, steeped in the secrets of their groves and kinship groups.
 They’re slow to build friendships outside their kinsfolk, but for a specific reason: they subtly and deeply attune to their environment and their companions.
 There’s a physical element to this attunement, but it isn’t only superficial.
-Elves who spend their lives among [[Human|shorter‑lived peoples]] often develop a skewed perception of their own mortality and tend to become morose after watching generation after generation of companions age and die.
+Elves who spend their lives among [shorter‑lived peoples](Human) often develop a skewed perception of their own mortality and tend to become morose after watching generation after generation of companions age and die.
 These elves are called the Forlorn.

 ## Notes
-There are a few elves in the [[Broken-Tusk|Broken Tusk]] tribe.
+There are a few elves in the [Broken Tusk](Broken-Tusk) tribe.
 Some of them intermingle with [[human]]s, birthing half-elves.

 ## Physical Description
 While generally taller than [[human]]s, elves possess a fragile grace, accentuated by long features and sharply pointed ears.
 Their eyes are wide and almond-shaped, featuring large and vibrant-colored pupils that make up the entire visible portion of the eye.
 These pupils give them an alien look and allow them to see sharply even in very little light.